Yuanyuan4666/A2A/draft-yang-a2a-nm.md

 With significant adoption of AI Agents across the Internet,Agent to Agent Communication protocol may become the foundation for the next wave of Internet communication technologies across domains {{?I-D.rosenberg-ai-protocols}}.
 The application of A2A in the network management field is meant to develop various rich AI driven network applications, realize intent based networks management automation in the multi-vendor heterogeneous network environment.
-By establishing standard interfaces for Intelligent message routing,heterogeneous AI ecosystems interaction, cross-platform collaboration, A2A enables:
+By establishing standard interfaces for dynamic Capability Discovery, intelligent message routing, heterogeneous
+AI ecosystems interaction,cross-platform collaboration, A2A enables:

+o Workflows that span a long duration or involve many stages

-o Dynamic Capability Discovery and tasks and artifacts exposure
+o Data Sharing and tasks completion that require cross-system collaboration

-o Multi-agent workflows, coordination, delegation
+o Coordination Between Specialized Agents

 This document discusses the applicability of A2A to the network management in the multi-domain heterogeneous network environment that utilizes IETF technologies.
 It explores operational